sarfata/kbox-firmware/README.md

 been possible!**

 ## Changelog
+* 2018 12 16 - v1.3.7
+  * added all variantions of positioning KBox to IMU Service, including more meaningfull names in config
+  * Fixed bug in calculations of + or - values for pitch and roll
+  * on IMU Page datas shown in red now dependent of each calibration

  * 2018 09 07 - v1.3.6
    * Force ESP board definition to generic module w 1MB flash to avoid build